 Other administration expenses include service expenses incurred in the normal course of the business.

 From 2010 financial intermediaries are obliged to pay a banking tax, levied at 5.6% of their 2009 adjusted net revenue.
-The tax shall be charged against the pre tax income.
+The tax shall be recognized as operating expenses.

 8. EMPLOYEE INFORMATION